eduardoeos77/serverless-lab-aws/README.md

     }
     ```

-### Create Lambda Function
+### Criar a função Lambda

-**To create the function**
-1. Click "Create function" in AWS Lambda Console
+1. Clicar "Create function" no AWS Lambda Console

 ![Create function](./images/create-lambda.jpg)

 2. Select "Author from scratch".
-Use name **LambdaFunctionOverHttps** , select **Python 3.7** as Runtime.
+Use name **LambdaFunctionOverHttps**, select **Python 3.7** as Runtime.
 Under Permissions, select "Use an existing role", and select **lambda-apigateway-role** that we created, from the drop down

 3. Click "Create function"